p2panda/handbook/website/docs/specification/APIs/queries.md

 ## `all_<schema_id>`

-- returns the [latest document view][latest-document-view] for many documents of a given schema
+- Returns the [latest document view][latest-document-view] for many documents of a given schema
-  - implementations must have no side effects
+  - Implementations must have no side effects
-- deleted documents must not be included in the response unless they are explicitly included using a filter
+- Deleted documents must not be included in the response unless they are explicitly included using a filter
-- response is paginated, can be sorted and filtered
+- Response is paginated, can be sorted and filtered

 **Filters**

-- filters can be applied on any operation field of type `float`, `str` and `integer`
+- Filters can be applied on any operation field of type `float`, `str` and `integer`
-  - in special cases also `relation` and `pinned_relation` can be filtered, see self-referential relations section below
+  - In special cases also `relation` and `pinned_relation` can be filtered, see self-referential relations section below
-- if no filter is selected all document views following that given schema will be selected
+- If no filter is selected all document views following that given schema will be selected

 **Ordering**

-- if no ordering is selected the documents will be ordered by document id, ascending
+- If no ordering is selected the documents will be ordered by document id, ascending

 **Pagination**

-- our pagination adheres to the [connection specification][connection-specification] of graphql
+- Our pagination adheres to the [connection specification][connection-specification] of graphql
-  - a `cursor` is an opaque and unique identifier of every connection edge and can be implemented differently as long as it aids pagination
+  - A `cursor` is an opaque and unique identifier of every connection edge and can be implemented differently as long as it aids pagination
-    - we recommend a base64 encoded document view id as a cursor
+    - We recommend a base64 encoded document view id as a cursor
-    - as stated by the [pagination specification][pagination-specification] of graphql the encoding should aid reminding developers that this data is opaque should not be relied upon
+    - As stated by the [pagination specification][pagination-specification] of graphql the encoding should aid reminding developers that this data is opaque should not be relied upon

 **Self-referential fields**

-- if the selected `orderBy` field is a [self-referential relation][self-referential-relation] the node will return a topologically ordered list of that reference graph in the same manner as the [reduction][reduction] algorithm works
+- If the selected `orderBy` field is a [self-referential relation][self-referential-relation] the node will return a topologically ordered list of that reference graph in the same manner as the [reduction][reduction] algorithm works
-- if the selected filter field is a self-referential relation the topologically ordered list will be filtered
+- If the selected filter field is a self-referential relation the topologically ordered list will be filtered

 ```graphql
 type QueryRoot {